aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 - **Split complex regexes into simpler pieces**

     Avoid doing too much with a single regex.
 It's hard to maintain and are prone (易於遭受) to backtracking-related problems.

+#### When not to use regular expressions

+When used with care, regexes are very fast.
+However, they're usually overkill when you are merely searching for literal strings.
+This is especially true if you know in advance which part of a string you want to test.